Skip to Content

 Some scientific studies suggest rabbiteyes are actually even sweeter than many highbush cultivars, but others don’t agree.
 It might just be a tie between the two, depending on the exact cultivar you go for.

 All this being said, there are many more things to keep in mind when it comes to blueberry sweetness.
-In addition to the cultivar you choose, it is actually more important to sweetness to ensure the growing conditions are right.
+In addition to the cultivar you choose, the sweetness factor may depend more on the growing conditions than on the specific variety.

 In my years of growing this fruit, I’ve learned that there’s one factor that influences blueberry sweetness more than any other.
 It’s potassium!
 In fact, this humble mineral is one of the most important in ensuring any fruit tastes good.